songjiayang/shellboard/README.md

 #ShellBoard
-This is a full free and open source based on ruby on rails. it focus on the minority programing languages jobs (eg: ruby, go, lua ..) in china.
+This is a full free and open source based on ruby on rails web application. it focus on the minority programing languages jobs (eg: ruby, go, lua ..) in china.

 you can visit http://ruby.shellboard.com to see demo.